Gators Ambassador Steve Spurrier, better known as the Head Ball Coach, is returning to the sideline. (Photo: Tim Casey/UAA Communications)

 Spurrier's name surfaced last month as a potential candidate to coach in the new league, co-founded by Charlie Ebersol and includes former NFL All-Pro receiver Hines Ward as executive of player relations.

-games will be available on a free app and on CBS and CBS Sports Network.
+The eight-team league will play a 10-game regular season and the games will be available on a free app and on CBS and CBS Sports Network.

 Spurrier appeared with Ebersol and Ward on "CBS This Morning: Saturday" to discuss his latest sideline gig.